eclipse-kuksa/kuksa-databroker/doc/protocol/README.md

 ```shell
 $ databroker --enable-viss
 ```

+The arguments `--viss-address` and `--viss-port` can be used if you want to use a different address or port than default for VISS.
+If not specified, the address `127.0.0.1` will be used unless otherwise specified with `--address`, and the port 8090 will be used.

 Using kuksa-client, the VISSv2 interface of databroker is available using the `ws` protocol in the uri, i.e.: